Kingdom of Kush: Meroitic period ( 270 BC–4th century AD)

-Roman period

 According to Welsby, after the Romans assumed control of Egypt, they negotiated with the Kushites at Philae and drew the southern border of Roman Egypt at Aswan.
 Theodor Mommsen and Welsby state the Kingdom of Kush became a client Kingdom, which was similar to the situation under Ptolemaic rule of Egypt.
 Kushite ambition and excessive Roman taxation are two theories for a revolt that was supported by Kushite armies.
 The ancient historians, Strabo and Pliny, give accounts of the conflict with Roman Egypt.

 Strabo describes a war with the Romans in the first century BC.
 According to Strabo, the Kushites "sacked Aswan with an army of 30,000 men and destroyed imperial statues...at Philae."
 A "fine over-life-size bronze head of the emperor Augustus" was found buried in Meroe in front of a temple.
 After the initial victories of Kandake (or "Candace") Amanirenas against Roman Egypt, the Kushites were defeated and Napata sacked.
 Remarkably, the destruction of the capital of Napata was not a crippling blow to the Kushites and did not frighten Candace enough to prevent her from again engaging in combat with the Roman military.
 In 22 BC, a large Kushite force moved northward with intention of attacking Qasr Ibrim.

 Alerted to the advance, Gaius Petronius, prefect of Roman Egypt, again marched south and managed to reach Qasr Ibrim and bolster its defenses before the invading Kushites arrived.
 Welsby states after a Kushite attack on Primis (Qasr Ibrim), the Kushites sent ambassadors to negotiate a peace settlement with Petronius.
 The Kushites succeeded in negotiating a peace treaty on favorable terms.
 Trade between the two nations increased and the Roman Egyptian border being extended to "Hiera Sykaminos (Maharraqa)."
 This arrangement "guaranteed peace for most of the next 300 years" and there is "no definite evidence of further clashes."

+It is possible that the Roman emperor Nero planned another attempt to conquer Kush before his death in AD 68.
+Nero sent two centurions upriver as far as Bahr el Ghazal River in 66 AD in an attempt to discover the source of the Nile, per Seneca, or plan an attack, per Pliny.